 Bajra Poha | Glutenfreewhisk

-Another best part of this recipe is that I have used the organic poha from Two brother organic farms, India and it's amazing.
+Another best part of this recipe is that I have used Two brothers organic farm bajra poha and it is really good.
+Diabetes friendly with low GI.
 The bajra poha has smaller, round and flaky kind of grain than the regular flattened rice poha.
 Both the poha's are gluten free naturally and this recipe can be followed for both type of poha.
-The best part in poha for me and my sister is the hint of sweetness in the Savoury recipe.
+The best part in poha for me and my sister is the hint of sweetness in the savory recipe.
 And that comes with cranberry/blueberries or raisins.
+I never miss adding desiccated coconut in my recipe.
+I just love the combination of it with my poha.

-You may also like other easy and quick breakfast options like Apple Pie oat breakfast or Potato, Carrot and Egg Pancake.
+You may also like other easy and quick breakfast options like Apple Pie oat breakfast or my regular and go to protein rich Potato, Carrot and Egg Pancake.

 INGREDIENTS